Dream to Make Believe

 Dream to Make Believe is the debut studio album by American rock band Armor for Sleep.
 Following on from his previous band Random Task, Ben Jorgensen taught himself guitar and later recruited additional members to form Armor for Sleep.
 With some buzz, and the addition of manager Gabe Saporta, the band recorded their debut album with Ariel Rechtshaid at two studios in California: El Barrio in Van Nuys and Standard Electrical in Venice Beach.
-Dream to Make Believe mixed the space rock of Hum with the emo pop of the Get Up Kids; it tackled the topics of dreaming, time-travel and space.

 Armor for Sleep formally announced they had signed to independent label Equal Vision Records in early 2003, and went on two tours following this.
 Dream to Make Believe was released on June 3, where it was met with a generally positive reaction from music critics, with some finding it a highly enjoyable listen.
 Exclaim! included it at number seven on their list of the best punk albums of the year.
 The album was promoted with four US tours, continuing into mid-2004.
 Music videos were released for the title-track and "My Town" in early and mid-2004 respectively.